EHAB7k/pc-parts/README.md

 ## user Stories

-- as a user I can register
+- user can make register & loge in
+- user can send New "piece to sell".
-- as a user I can update
+- user can delete his "work or update it".
-- as a user I can delete
+- user can see all the other pieces
-- as a user I can search in app
+- as a user I can search

 ## Framework
 - UIKit
 - Firebase
-- AVFoundation
+- Foundation
 - IQKeyboardManagerSwift
 ## ERD